patty-olanterns/RealEstateAmesIA/README.md

 # Ames, IA Real Estate Prices: Regression Model and Notebook

-The purpose of this project is to predict the price of housing in the city of Ames, IA using real estate feature data and different regression predictive models.
+The purpose of this project is to predict the price of housing in the city of Ames, IA using real estate feature data and different regression models.
+The model with the lowest error score is selected for Real Estate value predictions.

 Features such as Lot Size, Number of Bedrooms and the Age of the House are examples of factors to help predict the price of real estate in Ames, IA.
 Feature importance is also calculated and is used to determine the importance of each